 There are loads of pros and reasons why this is good.
 Firstly there is a wide range feature, it’s inexpensive, great 4w speakers, voice options and loads of praising reviews.
 The only downside is the keys are not the best, but for the price, it’s hard to complain.
 This is a keyboard for beginners and intermediate players and if your child is ready for that then this will be a great match for them.

 The ONE is a brand of the “the ONE Music Group” and has a long history of design in musical instruments.
 This musical keyboard weighs 11 pounds and is lighter by almost half than the Hamzer 61 at 20.2 pounds.
 This can be used by beginners and intermediate users, but the children under 6-7 years might struggle with some of the technical aspects.
 There are downloadable apps to assist the learning curve at each stage in the process.

 The ONE keyboard piano is slightly better than the previous in this review and offers additional features.
-The piano can be used in multiple ways and can be connected to your phone for music, games and videos for guidance as well as amusement.
+The piano can be used in multiple ways and can be connected to your phone for music, games, and videos for guidance as well as amusement.
 The phone app that is connected will automatically update, so no crashing or confusing glitches that take ages to figure out.

 The product has MIDI output, 61 keys, 4001+ music sheets, 90+ videos, 128+ instruments and sounds and plus loads of games.
-The app is also iOS and Android compatible for those parents concerned about whether their kids hand-held device will work with it.
+The app is also iOS and Android compatible for those parents concerned about whether their kid’s hand-held device will work with it.

 There are thousands of themes, sounds and playlists, from jazz to soul, funk to blues this piano can provide a great array and user experience.
-The games are an amazing adaptation in the technology and the score themed interaction makes key pressing fun, especially when the lights light-up to assist the no-experienced kid.
+The games are an amazing adaptation of the technology and the score themed interaction makes key pressing fun, especially when the lights light-up to assist the no-experienced kid.